Adam-Prieto/demo-repo2/README.md

 ## Commits and Messages
 Commit 0 - Try Pushing to github\
-Commit 1 - bug-fix branch created, trying to switch back to master
+Commit 1 - bug-fix branch created, trying to switch back to master Commit 2 - Successfully switched back to master and pushed.
+Yaay!

 ## Git Commands Used
 git add . -- prepares all files for pushing to github\